frec3044/git-quarto-intro/assignment/instructions.md

 11. Save file as "assignment1.qmd" in the **assignment subdirectory** of the Project.

 12. Commit your `assignment1.qmd` file using the Git tab at the top right pane using a useful commit message.
-You will need to check the box for the files that you want to commit.
-A useful message helps you broadly remember what you did to the files that are included in the commit.
+You will need to check the box in the "staged" column for the files that you want to commit.
+A window will pop up where you provide a useful message helps you broadly remember what you did to the files that are included in the commit.
 The Git tab may not be in the top right panel if you have moved the panels around.

 13. Find the Sources / Visual buttons right above the document.
 Select Source (which is the code view).